-As of December 31, 2016, the Company had sufficient cash resources, liquidity and undrawn bank lines to meet its current obligations at its operating subsidiaries and to fund working capital requirements and planned capital expenditures for Q2 2017.
-The Company had cash and receivables of \$5,342 and net noncash working capital of (\$39,508) (Calculated as current assets (excluding cash) less accounts payable and accrued liabilities and deferred revenue, and the current portion of long-term debt, and excluding long-term tailings inventory) as at December 31, 2016.
-The Company believes that, based on the current price of APT, its forecast production schedule for the balance of fiscal 2017 and its ability to draw on existing loan facilities, it has the ability to generate sufficient cash flow to meet both its current and long-term obligations at its producing mines.
-The Company will, however, need to raise additional capital to continue funding the development of the Sangdong Mine, the ongoing refurbishment of the Wolfram Camp mill and to fund ongoing corporate overhead expenses during the balance of fiscal 2017.
-The current price of APT has reached levels where it is insufficient to cover the Company's cash operating costs.
+As at June 30, 2017 the Company had cash and receivables of \$5,141 and net non-cash working capital of (\$27,618) (Calculated as current assets (excluding cash) less accounts payable and accrued liabilities and deferred revenue, and the current portion of long-term debt, and excluding long-term tailings inventory).
+The Company believes that, based on the current price of APT, production subject to fixed price contracts, its forecast production schedule for the balance of fiscal 2017 and its ability to draw on existing loan facilities, it has the ability to generate sufficient cash flow to meet both its current and long-term obligations at its producing mines.
+Subsequent to June 30, 2016 the Company raised \$6,322 in additional equity capital.
+These funds will be used for working capital and general corporate purposes and to continue the development of the Company's Sangdong mine.
+The Company will, however, need to raise additional capital to complete the development and build-out of the Sangdong Mine, the ongoing refurbishment of the Wolfram Camp mill and to fund ongoing corporate overhead expenses during the balance of fiscal 2017 and fiscal 2018.
+The current price of APT has reached levels where it is insufficient to cover the Company's cash operating costs on production volumes not subject to fixed price contracts.
 In addition, should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
 Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL, Daytal Resources Spain SL, (ii) Australian law requirements on minimum capital adequacy at Wolfram Camp Mine Pty Ltd and Tropical Metals Pty Ltd, (iii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iv) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.